commandiron/AnimatableCompose/README.md

 Add Animatable Material Components in Android Jetpack Compose.

-Create jetpack compose animations painless.
+Create jetpack compose animation painless.

 What you can create from Material 3 components right now;
 * Text Animation